Melamine Impact Cupboards:

 It is durable, comes in a wide variety of colors, is inexpensive, and has a uniform finish.

 These characteristics add up to make Melamine a serious contender to solid wood and MDF.

 One of the major benefits of Melamine is its durability.

 Melamine is resistant to the normal conditions common in kitchens such as heat, moisture, and stains.

 It is easy to clean due to the tough outer coating that encases the compressed wood core.

-The combination of the durable coating and quality core make the material great for use in cabinetry and even cabinet drawers.
+The combination of the durable coating and quality core makes the material great for cabinetry and even cabinet drawers.

-The outer coating is where the color or design is applied as the melamine coating is fabricated.
+The outer coating is where the color or design is applied as they fabricate the melamine coating.